shsagir/play-area-sync/docs/app.md

 #### The end of a trial

-When the trial is finally over, the trial App will be deleted — we will not keep your data hostage.
+When the trial is finally over, the trial App will be deleted.
+That might sounds cruel, but please consider that: We will not keep your data hostage until you pay us.

 Good news is: we will inform you by e-mail before it happens and you can start a new trial right away, after your current trial ended.
+In many cases you can easily re-deploy your code base to the new App: When deploying with [Git](git-deployment), you just change the remote and push again.
+When using our CMS/framework presets with predefined [ENV vars](env-vars) database access will work without code modification.

 - - -